 We do not offer direct billing.
 It is the client’s responsibility to check if their insurance plan covers psychotherapy and what documents are needed.
 Once payment is received, an official receipt will be issued to the client for the purpose of reimbursement.

 Yes.
 We offer a free 15 minute phone consultation so you can get a feel if we are a good fit.
-Just email us or send us a message via CONTACT.
+Click CONNECT NOW to book.
 Once you decided to work with us, you can book your 1st appointment with your therapist.

 Therapy sessions are strictly confidential.
 Information shared in therapy will not be released to a third party without client’s consent.
 In couple and family therapy, participants are responsible for confidentiality of information shared within the group.
 However, there are circumstances that therapists are required by law to disclose client information to appropriate third parties without the client’s consent.
 Examples of such circumstances include, but limited to, when the client is a danger to self or others, when possible child or elder abuse is suspected, when the therapist has reasonable suspicion that the client has been sexually abused by another regulated health professional, or when records may be subpoenaed in a response to court proceedings.